• Skip to primary navigation

 Jump to Recipe Print Recipe

-Moong Masoor Daal - Split Yellow Mung and Red Daal - Here is how you can make the most flavourful Masoor and Split Moong Dal at home.
-This is an easy Vegetarian recipe that can be changed up easily.
-We add lots of Garlic (both sliced and pureed) as well as other ingredients to make a very robust, rich and delicious Daal that you will want to make time and time again.
-The Tadka is what makes it so don't skip it!
+Masoor Daal (Red Lentils) with Garlic Tadka - Here is how you can make the most flavourful, creamy and comforting Masoor Daal at home.
+This is an easy, hearty Vegetarian recipe that is packed with flavour.
+We add lots of Garlic as well as other ingredients to make a very robust, rich and delicious Daal that you will want to make time and time again.
+The crispy Garlic Tadka is what makes this daal so irresistible and delicious so don't skip it!

 Daal in Karahi dish